Including people from across the community and not just listening to the loudest voices

 • An estimated 31.9% of people living in Argyll and Bute are employed in the public sector, in secure and progressive (in-terms of salary progression and training) forms of work. (ref Argyll and Bute in number v6 p.11).
 This contrasts sharply with high levels of self- employment, freelancing, seasonal work and people on low and unstable incomes in the voluntary and private sector.

-• The absence of spaces and initiatives focused on business and social enterprise start-ups and growth in Dunoon and Kirn also disadvantages young people, who don’t get the opportunities to meet peers and develop the support networks vital to investment growing skills and businesses.
+• The absence of spaces and initiatives focused on business and social enterprise start-ups and growth in Dunoon and Kirn also disadvantages young people, who don’t get the opportunities to meet peers and develop the support networks vital investment in growing skills and businesses.

 • 27% of the working-age population living in Dunoon and Kirn receive out-of-work benefits, higher than Scotland's average of 15.7% (ref Shaping Places for Wellbeing, Infographic Summary, p5).
 This means that over a quarter of our working age population is not in work for a variety of reasons.

 • A lack of affordable, quality housing for sale and rent in Dunoon increases poverty, health inequalities and out-migration.
 There are approximately three waiting list applicants for every available let in Dunoon and Kirn.
 20% of all homeless cases in Argyll & Bute are in Dunoon and wider Cowal (ref: Shaping Places for Wellbeing Housing and Community.
-At the same time, 40% of people are living alone.
+At the same time, 40% of our population are living alone.
 Some of these people are living in houses that are larger than they need and are expensive properties to manage for one person.
-With no suitable housing to move into, these people stay living in unsuitable accommodation, which can be stressful and costly to them.
+With no suitable housing to move into, these people remain in unsuitable accommodation, which can be stressful and costly to them.

 2. Listening to younger people